Karlosbubi/Euporie/README.md

     Elimiates every element out of order.

-* Hitler Sort

-    Eliminates every "non superior" Element, then Bubble sorts. !!
-To be changed !!

 * 1984 Sort

     Dose nothing, if Big Brother says the list is sorted it **IS** sorted,